 The [insert name of exchange] conducts periodic data matching to identify individuals enrolled in both private insurance with premium tax credits and Medicare or private insurance with premium tax credits and Medicaid/CHIP and sends notices to those consumers.
 Upon receiving the notice, consumers may end their exchange coverage with premium tax credits by contacting the exchange.

 When individuals become eligible for Medicaid, CHIP, or Medicare while enrolled in an exchange plan, they will no longer be eligible for any premium tax credits or cost-sharing reductions.
 If a consumer wants to maintain exchange coverage while enrolled in Medicaid or CHIP, they will have to pay the full premium.
-Private plans generally may not cover and individual for the same benefits covered by Medicare, so people who become eligible for Medicare while enrolled in [insert name of exchange] should immediately notify the exchange to end their coverage and enroll in Medicare.
+Private plans generally may not cover an individual for the same benefits covered by Medicare, so people who become eligible for Medicare while enrolled in [insert name of exchange] should immediately notify the exchange to end their coverage and enroll in Medicare.

 A consumer who wants to maintain exchange coverage while enrolled in Medicaid/CHIP may apply for coverage without financial assistance during the annual open enrollment period or a special enrollment period (SEP).
 Consumers who are no longer enrolled in Medicaid/CHIP or the exchange with premium tax credits after the data match don’t need to do anything else.
 However, they might opt to contact their state Medicaid or CHIP agency to confirm that they aren’t enrolled.